sympower/dt-data-load-tool/docs/website/docs/reference/telemetry.md

 The message `context` contains the following information:

-- `anonymousId`: a random tracking cookie stored in `~/.dlt/.anonymous_id`.
+- `anonymousId`: a random tracking cookie stored in `~/.data_load_tool/.anonymous_id`.
 - `ci_run`: a flag indicating if the message was sent from a CI environment (e.g., `GitHub Actions`, `Travis CI`).
 - `cpu`: contains the number of cores.
 - `exec_info`: contains a list of strings that identify the execution environment: (e.g., `kubernetes`, `docker`, `airflow`).
-- The `library`, `os`, and `python` give us some understanding of the runtime environment of the `dlt`.
+- The `library`, `os`, and `python` give us some understanding of the runtime environment of the `data_load_tool`.

 ## Send telemetry data to your own tracker

 You can set up your own tracker to receive telemetry events.
-You can create a scalable, globally distributed edge service [using `dlt` and Cloudflare](https://dlthub.com/blog/dlt-segment-migration).
+You can create a scalable, globally distributed edge service [using `data_load_tool` and Cloudflare](https://dlthub.com/blog/dlt-segment-migration).

-Once your tracker is running, point `dlt` to it.
+Once your tracker is running, point `data_load_tool` to it.
 You can use the global `config.toml` to redirect all pipelines on a given machine.

 ```toml
 [runtime]